gjperes/gjperes/README.md

 ### Welcome 👋

-Welcome to my profile.
+Most of my repositories are school activities or personal learning projects.

-- 🔭 I’m currently working on /todolist-ds122
+- 🔭 I’m currently working on /todolist-ds122 and my README
+- 🌱 I’m currently learning JavaScript and SQL
+- 🤔 I'm planning to learn React and MongoDB (NoSQL)

 <!--
 **gjperes/gjperes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.